Fungi Academy — Standalone Nav (Jasper Paste Version)

 4. Lower the temperature of the chocolate

 Once the chocolate is melted, put the bain-marie inside a cold water bath and, with a rubber spatula, turn and fold and mix your chocolate.
-If you have kids or are a child at heart, you can sing this song while you do it!
+Stir and fold until it reaches 76° F.

 5. Raise the temperature of the chocolate

 Once the chocolate reaches 76° F, move the bain-marie to a warm water bath.
 You don’t want the water to be too hot — around 100 to 120° F tops.
+Raise the chocolate to 86° F.

 6. Mix in mushroom powder